locxter/jgswpzzlbt/README.md

 I generally try to minimize dependencies, but I'm a one man crew and can therefore only support Debian as I'm running it myself.
 Anyway, you need to have the following packages installed for everything to work properly:

-- FreeCAD for editing and exporting the CAD file.
+- FreeCAD for editing and exporting the CAD files.
 Install it with `sudo apt install freecad`.
-- A2Plus for assemblying the robot virtually in FreeCAD.
+- A2Plus for assemblying the different components in FreeCAD.
 Install it via the integrated addon manager.
 - fcgear for creating the needed gears in FreeCAD.
 Install it via the integrated addon manager.
 - Arduino IDE as a way to compile the Arduino code.
 Install it with `sudo apt install arduino`.
 - GCC, G++, GDB and CMake for building the C++ code.
 Install them with `sudo apt install build-essential gdb cmake`.
-- VSCodium as universal text editor and IDE.
-To install it visit their [website](https://vscodium.com/#install).
-- VSCodium extensions Arduino, C++, CMake and CMake Tools to enhance it's capabilities.
-Install them with `codium --install-extension vsciot-vscode.vscode-arduino --install-extension ms-vscode.cpptools --install-extension twxs.cmake --install-extension ms-vscode.cmake-tools`.
 - OpenCV as the used computer vision library.
 Install it with `sudo apt install libopencv-dev`.
 - LibSerial as the used serial communication library.
 Install it with `sudo apt install libserial-dev`.